rishicares/microservices-stack/README.md

 ---

 ## Database Persistence Strategy
-- Postgres uses a `StatefulSet` with a `PersistentVolumeClaim` (5Gi, RWO)
+- Postgres uses a `StatefulSet` with a `PersistentVolumeClaim` (RWO)
 - Data persists across pod restarts and redeploys
-- For production, bind to a StorageClass (e.g., gp2, pd-ssd) and set size
+- For production, bind to a StorageClass and set appropriate size

 ---